CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 You may want to make a chart of letters by shape, including preffixes and suffixes, so you can look them up quickly.

-Reread each passage until you can read it without referring to the key, pointing to each word.
+Reread each passage until you can read it without referring to the key, pointing to each word so you pay attention.
 It is ok if you inadvertently memorize it, but be sure to look at each word as you say it.

 As you gain experience, look for letters that often occur together, and think of them as a single letter.
 Eg TR and SH.